Bloomberg-Beta/Manual/1 - Manual.md

 ### How we like to communicate with you

 It varies.
 In some cases most of our communication is by email and chat, others where we do a regularly-scheduled call, others where we meet in person from time to time -- it just depends on what the founder wants.
-At minimum, we generally like to know the number one thing we can help a company with at a given time so we can focus on that.
+And for transparency, you can look at our internal (personal) [Manual of Me](https://docs.google.com/document/d/1QC002ozxF_TkuHJRzPUIfe5bOVHZITlYhuX_lT_C0kU/edit#heading=h.anpmkct3i66j), where each member of our team explains how we like to operate with each other.
+At minimum in our communications with you, we generally like to know the number one thing we can help a company with at a given time so we can focus on that.

 We appreciate getting regular investment updates (e.g., a monthly email) from companies we back, since it creates a background of good understanding that helps us help you.
 In practice, about two-thirds of companies we back are in this habit.